 Richard Schmid: Line drawing is only a representation or diagram of our visual world.
 Painting, on the other hand attempts to create an illusion of that world.
 Drawing is simply measuring.
 In painting, drawing comes down to nothing more than figuring out the width and height of color shapes and then fitting them together.

-The importance of knowing how to draw.
+The importance of knowing how to draw

 Skip Liepke: The main thing when painting isn’t rendering photographically; it’s learning how to draw – learning about form, about how light hits an object, about how it falls across a head and reveals the planes of the face.
-That knowledge give you freedom.
+That knowledge gives you freedom.
 A writer who has a good vocabulary is the same way, the writer doesn’t use all the words he or she knows, but they are always at the writer’s disposal

 Jean-Auguste Dominique Ingres: To draw does not simply mean to reproduce contours; the drawing does not simply consist in the idea; the drawing is even the expression, the interior form, the plan, the model.
 Look what remains after that!
 The drawing is three-fourths and a half of what constitutes painting.
 If I had to put a sign over the door of my atelier, I would write: School of Drawing…and I’m certain that I would create painters.

 John McCartin: Drawing is important for a number of reasons: 1) Selectivity – knowing what to leave out comes with time and practice.
 2) Development of hand/eye control.
-3) Working out composition – arranging shapes etc in different design formats as small thumbnail sketches.
-4) Developing tonal precision – learning to see in terms of tone rather than colour.
+3) Working out composition – arranging shapes etc. in different design formats as small thumbnail sketches.
+4) Developing tonal precision – learning to see in terms of tone rather than color.
 5) As preliminary studies – certainly a good way to highlight potential pitfalls.
 I’ve often had to backpedal on a painting simply because I was too keen to paint the picture and didn’t take the time to draw.
 6) It develops accuracy in painting – drawing errors are probably the most common.

 William Bouguereau: Paint as you see and be accurate in your drawing; the whole secret of your art is there.